pawann-2000/pawann-2000/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on becoming a MERN dev.
-- 🌱 I’m currently learning Docker, Kubernetes.
+- 🌱 I’m currently learning React JS.
 - 💬 Ask me about linux, java, privacy and security.